SettleMint

 Business impact

-• Holders: No on-chain economic impact — fees are tracked, not collected.
-Token amounts are not rewritten.
+• Holders: No on-chain economic impact.
+Fees are tracked, not collected, and token amounts are not rewritten.

 • Issuer / platform: Fee obligations accumulate off-chain; platform must run a reconciliation workflow to actually collect.